 This highlights a real disconnect between the perceived vs. lived experience of female founders.

-I found these rooms incredibly difficult at the start, until I was given some advice that changed my perception of all situations.
+I found these rooms incredibly difficult at the start.
+Then, I was given some advice that changed my perception of all situations.

 As an entrepreneur, you may assume because an investor has capital that you ‘need’ them.
 This is a dangerous mindset to have.
 With this, you position yourself at the mercy of others and you put yourself and the business second to the demands of someone else.